Lunpopo/GetWebBanner/README.md

 	for example: python get_web_banner -c 2, input a C section ip 192.168.2.0/24.

-	This mean that -c or --section option is 2
+	this mean that -c or --section option is 2.

 2. Support thread to scan target network.

-	just type -t or --thread option simple
+	just type -t or --thread option simple.

 3. Support file input

-	scan dozen ip address from file, just simple type -i or --input-file option
+	scan dozen ip address from file, just simple type -i or --input-file option.

 4. Database support

-	The script can record that has been scanned url in sqlit3 database.
+	the script can record that has been scanned url in sqlit3 database.

-	Just simple type -s or --show-url option and it will show the database data for  you.
+	just simple type -s or --show-url option and it will show the database data for  you.

 5. Cleaning up the cache